Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 NOT RECOMMENDED RATING

-Prospective monitoring for HCV recurrence among patients who achieved SVR and are receiving immunosuppressive drug therapy (eg, systemic corticosteroids, antimetabolites, chemotherapy, biologics agents, etc) is not routinely recommended.
-III, C
+Prospective monitoring for HCV recurrence among persons who achieved SVR and are receiving immunosuppressive drug therapy (eg, systemic corticosteroids, antimetabolites, chemotherapy, biologics agents, etc) is not routinely recommended III, C

-Acute liver injury is common among patients receiving chemotherapy or immunosuppressive agents.
-Testing for hepatitis viruses should be included in the laboratory assessment of the cause of acute liver injury in these patients.
-Approximately 23% of patients with active HCV infection—especially those with a hematologic malignancy—experience a flare in their HCV RNA level (>10-fold) during chemotherapy.
+Acute liver injury is common among individuals receiving chemotherapy or immunosuppressive agents.
+Testing for hepatitis viruses should be included in the laboratory assessment of the cause of acute liver injury in these individuals.
+Approximately 23% of persons with active HCV infection—especially those with a hematologic malignancy—experience a flare in their HCV RNA level (>10-fold) during chemotherapy.
 An ALT level increase is less common and clinical symptoms of hepatitis are uncommon (Torres, 2018).
-Among patients who have recovered from HCV infection, either spontaneously or with DAA treatment, reactivation of HCV infection (ie, detectable HCV RNA) during chemotherapy is distinctly uncommon and is not anticipated to occur since there is no residual reservoir for the virus.
-Thus, in this latter group, routine testing for HCV RNA during immunosuppressive treatment or prophylactic administration of antivirals during immunosuppressive treatment is not recommended.
+Among persons who have recovered from HCV infection, either spontaneously or with DAA treatment, reactivation of HCV infection (ie, detectable HCV RNA) during chemotherapy is distinctly uncommon and is not anticipated to occur since there is no residual reservoir for the virus.
+Thus, in this latter group, routine testing for HCV RNA during immunosuppressive treatment or prophylactic administration of DAAs during immunosuppressive treatment is not recommended.

 Additional Considerations If Treatment Includes Ribavirin